unahouExosite/docs/coap/README.md

 ```

 `<alias>`: The alias of the datasource that is to have the latest value read.
 `<CIK>`: The client identification key.
-This can either be a UTF-8 string or the binary represnetation of the cik as a hexidecimal value sent in network byte order.
+This can either be a UTF-8 string or the binary representation of the cik as a hexadecimal value sent in network byte order.

 ### Example